 Licensed Professional Counselor

-I help queer, trans, and non-binary folks overcome life challenges using embodiment, mindfulness, and spiritual integration.
+I help queer, trans, non-binary, and Autistic folks overcome life challenges using embodiment, mindfulness, and spiritual integration.

 Client Status